 Liechtenstein is a small but spectacular country in the Alps.
 The most interesting landmarks here are two well-preserved medieval castles.

 Map with the described wonders

 Please add some markers to your posts before using this shortcode.

-- Vaduz Castle – impressive hilltop castle – palace.
-Oldest part of the castle is its keep, built in the 12th century.
-Now it serves as the residence of Liechtenstein’s Princely Family, it is not open for the public.
+An impressive hilltop castle – palace.
+The oldest part of the castle is its keep, built in the 12th century.
+Now it serves as the residence of Liechtenstein’s Princely Family, it is not open to the public.

 Secrets of the Seven Smallest States of Europe: Andorra, Liechtenstein, Luxembourg, Malta, Monaco, San Marino and Vatican City

 This unique book examines the history, culture, and inner workings of the seven smallest independent countries in Europe.
 These are among the oldest states on the continent and, despite their diversity, they have much in common.
 Most have relatively high per capita incomes and life expectancy, and relatively low unemployment.

 Liechtenstein–an Alpine curiosity?
 A haven for financial criminals?
 Or a success story in modern Europe?
 This book examines the reality behind the clichés.
 Liechtenstein’s history has been dramatic and precarious.
 Several times it was in danger of vanishing from the map, most recently in 1939 when local Nazis tried to seize power and swallow the Principality into the Third Reich.
 Liechtenstein has a tiny population, no natural resources, and the image of a less-than-serious fairy-tale kingdom with dubious banking laws which have often proved the bane of international tax authorities.